15 Things That Attract Rodents to Your Yard

 Photo Credit: Shutterstock

-Bird feeders are made for the birds but some pests like squirrels, are also tricked into coming around especially when the seeds that have fallen around the feeders.
-Birds will be happy with the easy feed and pests will equally not hesitate to take advantage of any dropped bird seeds.
-To reduce this, ensure that feeders manufactured are spill proof and ensure that the floors under these feeders are cleaned frequently.
+Bird feeders are made for the birds, but some pests like squirrels are also tricked into coming around, especially when the seeds that have fallen around the feeders.
+Birds will be happy with the easy fee,d and pests will equally not hesitate to take advantage of any dropped bird seeds.
+To reduce this, ensure that feeders manufactured are spill-proof and ensure that the floors under these feeders are cleaned frequently.

 Fruit Trees and Vegetable Gardens